michigan-musicer/michigan-musicer.github.io/_posts/2024-01-17-hfhd-for-potential-interviewees.md

 #### What are you planning on doing with the interview material?

-Interviews will be recorded, and I will summarize my personal takeaways and reflectoins in public blog posts.
-All interviewees will be anonymized, and I will not post raw audio or transcripts.
-I may use some direct quotes, but any identifying information will be concealed.
+Interviews will be recorded, and I will summarize my personal takeaways and reflections in public blog posts.
+All interviewees will be anonymized.
+I may separately post transcripts and include direct quotes in writeups, but any identifying information will be concealed.

 I'm not intending the results to be particularly formal or academic in nature; the project is not planned or structured enough to be academic.
 I think my writing will be free-form.